 These mushroom phytochemicals have anti-angiogenic, anti-proliferative, and other anti-cancer effects, which have been studied so far in relation to stomach, colorectal, breast, and prostate cancers.

-Here’s a quick video from Food Revolution Summit speaker Dr. Michael Greger about which mushroom is best for cancer prevention:
+Here’s a quick video from Food Revolution expert Dr. Michael Greger about which mushroom is best for breast cancer prevention:

 Mushrooms bring special flavor and texture and are able to enhance a wide variety of dishes.
 They work well in combination with most food groups.

-But they are best enjoyed cooked (never raw), and as close to daily as possible.
+But they are best enjoyed cooked (never raw to avoid toxins), and as close to daily as possible.
 And of course, never pick wild mushrooms unless you are certain they are edible.

-You can try this plant-based, gluten-free mushroom soup recipe from one of our recipe bloggers Jessica Meyers of Garden Fresh Foodie.
+You can try this plant-based mushroom soup recipe from one of our recipe bloggers Jessica Meyers of Garden Fresh Foodie.